 AI can generate troubleshooting scenarios, quiz you on DNS or routing concepts, critique a ticket note, or draft a change summary.
 It can also create confident network advice that is wrong.

-RoleMath's Network Administrator AI snapshot maps to Network and Computer Systems Administrators, with 31.90% augmentation-labeled and 68.10% automation-labeled Claude usage in the current panel.
-Junior Systems Administrator uses the same occupation family in the current packet.
+RoleMath's Network Administrator AI snapshot maps to Network and Computer Systems Administrators, with roughly 32% augmentation-style and 68% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) in the current panel.
+Junior Systems Administrator uses the same occupation family in the current analysis.
 These are sampled usage signals, not hiring predictions or personal forecasts.

 | AI practice use | How to keep it defensible |